A man in a suit and tie uses his mobile phone and laptop in his office.

 Credit freeze vs. credit lock

 A credit freeze and a credit lock both block access to your credit report.
 However, while a credit freeze is free, a credit lock is a service that’s typically offered as part of a paid credit monitoring service offered by a credit bureau.
 With a credit freeze, you can keep it in place for as long as you want.
-A lock will last as long as you pay for the service.
+A lock will last only while you pay for the service.
 The main advantage of a credit lock is that you can lock and unlock your credit report yourself online, so you don’t have any wait, as you might with a credit freeze.

 How to unfreeze credit with the major credit bureaus